-To determine if your artwork is best served by a copyright, trademark or patent, it is import to understand the differences between them and what protections they provide.
+To determine if your artwork is best served by a copyright, trademark, or patent, it is important to understand the differences between them and what protections they provide.

 - Copyright: A copyright ensures pictures, paintings, music, words, and other original works of creativity cannot legally be duplicated and disseminated without the maker's authorization.
 U.S. copyrights guarantee that the artwork you produce remains your property for your lifetime and 70 years afterward unless you or your heirs sell or transfer the copyrights.
 The United States Copyright Office offers a "How To" tutorial that outlines how to get artwork copyrighted.

-- Trademark: A symbol, word, design, phrase, or any combination, that is uniquely distinguishable in making one product “functionally indistinguishable from competitors” in commerce, advertising and marketing, are examples of what can be trademarked under U.S. law.
+- Trademark: A symbol, word, design, or phrase — or any combination thereof — that is uniquely distinguishable in making one product “functionally indistinguishable from competitors” in commerce, advertising, and marketing is an example of what can be trademarked under U.S. law.
 Think, for instance, of Nike and Reebok.
 They make the same gear, but their trademarks set them apart.
 Trademark rights can be secured through the U.S. Patent & Trademark Office (USPTO).